Measuring the Central Dark Mass in NGC 4258 with JWST/NIRSpec Stellar Kinematics: Acknowledgements

 \section{Acknowledgements}

-Research conducted by H.N.N. is funded by the University of Science, VNU-HCM under grant number T2023-105.
-Works by T.Q.T.L. and T.N.L. are partially supported by a grant from the Simons Foundation to IFIRSE, ICISE (916424, N.H.).
+The authors would like to thank the anonymous referee for their careful reading and useful comments, which helped to improve the paper greatly.
+Research conducted by T.N.L. is partially supported by a grant from the Simons Foundation to IFIRSE, ICISE (916424, N.H.).
 N.T. would like to acknowledge partial support from the UKRI grant ST/X002322/1 for UK ELT Instrument Development at Oxford.
 M.P. acknowledges support through the grants PID2021-127718NB-I00 and RYC2023-044853-I, funded by the Spanish Ministry of Science and Innovation/State Agency of Research MCIN/AEI/10.13039/501100011033 and El Fondo Social Europeo Plus FSE+.
 M.P.S. acknowledges support under grants RYC2021-033094-I, CNS2023-145506, and PID2023-146667NB-I00 funded by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.

 This research is based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 This work is based [in part] on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program \#02016.